Indistinguishable particles: Fermions and bosons

+Parastatistics are mathematically possible, but no examples exist in nature.

 In certain two-dimensional systems, mixed symmetry can occur.
 These exotic particles are known as anyons, and they obey fractional statistics.
 Experimental evidence for the existence of anyons exists in the fractional quantum Hall effect, a phenomenon observed in the two-dimensional electron gases that form the inversion layer of MOSFETs.
 There is another type of statistic, known as braid statistics, which are associated with particles known as plektons.

 The spin-statistics theorem relates the exchange symmetry of identical particles to their spin.
 It states that bosons have integer spin, and fermions have half-integer spin.
 Anyons possess fractional spin.

 N particles

 The above discussion generalizes readily to the case of N particles.
 Suppose there are N particles with quantum numbers n1, n2, ..., nN.
 If the particles are bosons, they occupy a totally symmetric state, which is symmetric under the exchange of any two particle labels: